Specialist No Win, No Fee Solicitors

 We Recover your Loss of Earnings

-If you have suffered a lower-body injury as the direct result of an accident that wasn’t your fault, then the solicitors at Smith Jones may be able to help you make a claim.
-Our highly respected team of injury solicitors will be able to assist you with everything from rehabilitation and care to helping you obtain compensation for your injuries.
+If you have suffered a lower-body injury as the direct result of an accident that wasn’t your fault, then the solicitors at Smith Jones may be able to help you make a ‘no win no fee’ claim.
+Our highly respected team of accident compensation solicitors will be able to assist you with everything from rehabilitation and care to helping you obtain compensation for your injuries.

 Injuries to your lower-body can occur as a result of a variety of different accidents and can range from relatively minor injuries to the most severe.
 Many of the most severe ones can be life-changing.

 We have advised many injured people in relation to the following:

 - Injuries to the leg